People Nation

-The People Nation is an American alliance of street gangs generally associated with the Chicago area.
+The People's Nation is an American alliance of street gangs generally associated with the Chicago area.
 They are rivals of the Folk Nation alliance of gangs.

 Formation

-In 1978, Mickey Cogwell and Jeff Fort (now Black P. Stones), Vice Lords and Latin Kings formed an alliance system of their own, and titled it the "People".
+In 1978, the Vice Lords, Mickey Cogwell and Jeff Fort (now Black P. Stones) and Latin Kings formed an alliance system of their own, and titled it the "People".

 Jeff Fort of El Rukns, Bobby Gore of the Vice Lords, and Gustavo Colon of the Latin Kings were instrumental in the forming of this alliance.
-Among initial members to the People were the Mickey Cobras (then named the Cobra Stones), Bishops, Spanish Lords, soon after the Gaylords and the Insane Popes of the South Side.
+Among initial members to the People were the Mickey Cobras (then named the Cobra Stones), Bishops, Spanish Lords, soon after the Gaylords and the Insane South Side Popes.

 List of gangs

 Gangs that are members of the People Nation alliance regardless of status of activity include the following: